BioinfoSupport/rnaseq/README.md

  6) Launch the pipeline within the container: `docker compose exec rnaseq GENOME=DdMm data/fastq/ALL`

- 7) Merge feature counts of multiple FASTQ: `./.local/bin/ht2fc_merge --out-dir=out/data/DdMm data/fastq/*.DdMm.ht2.bam`

- 8) Alternatively connect to the Rstudio GUI running at URL http://localhost:8787
+ 7) Connect to the Rstudio GUI running at URL http://localhost:8787 and run notebooks in `src/`